 Exercises where you breathe a little heavy, but not too heavy are in the aerobic zone.
 This could be a fast walk, light jog, or a swim.
 It's an exercise that you can do while breathing mostly through your nose.
 You can carry on a conversation with some effort, but no huffing and puffing is necessary.

 2. Anaerobic Metabolism– The “An” means without, so anaerobic metabolism means in the absence of oxygen.
 Glucose is the only fuel source for anaerobic metabolism and the byproduct is lactic acid which is the substance that causes that burning sensation in your muscles.
 In terms of energy production, you only produce 2 molecules of ATP (vs 36-38 in aerobic metabolism).
+Anaerobic metabolism does not take place in the mitochondria, but instead in the cytosol or fluid-filled portion of the cell.
+This is an important distinction from aerobic metabolism.

 A key point I want to make is that if you are mostly sedentary and not used to working out, a simple jog, a brisk walk or even climbing a few flights of stairs might be anaerobic activities where you're breathing mostly through your mouth.